george-hawkins/mini-quad-2023/purchases.md

 Shipping took from 10th Aug to 22 Aug and arrived in a thin plastic bag with no additional padding beyond the devices retail packaging lightweight cardboard box.

-It worked perfectly with [OBS Studio](https://obsproject.com/), though I could see any obvious way to display details about the capture hardware to confirm it was using an MS2130 - but whether it does or not, it worked perfectly for capturing output from the goggles (via the HDMI adapter that I already had).
+It worked perfectly with [OBS Studio](https://obsproject.com/), though I couldn't see any obvious way to display details about the capture hardware to confirm it was using an MS2130 - but whether it does or not, it worked perfectly for capturing output from the goggles (via the HDMI adapter that I already had).